oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

   FileData = Binary   // Binary contents of file
 ```

+> EDITOR'S NOTE:  need examples of applying the TypeOptions

 #### 3.1.5.2 Boolean

 **Definition:**  An element with one of two values: true or